-The IMPACT Awards provide fans in the surrounding New England states with the opportunity to support their favorite non-profits in their home states by casting their vote to help decide which organizations will win one of the available awards.
+The IMPACT Awards provide fans in the surrounding New England states with the opportunity to support their favorite non-profits by nominating organizations to win a grant from a Red Sox Foundation.

 The three eligible charitable organizations in each of the five New England states surrounding Massachusetts (CT, ME, NH, RI, VT) that receive the most votes will receive an IMPACT Award.
 In total, fifteen organizations will share a contribution of $75,000.
 Please contact firstname.lastname@example.org with any further questions.

 Vermont Center for Independent Living receives the Vermont Day IMPACT Award before the game against the Texas Rangers in Boston, Massachusetts on Monday, July 9, 2018.
 (Photo by Sarah Stier/Boston Red Sox)

 2018 IMPACT Winners